“Health is a state of body, wellness is a state of being”J. Stanford

 In our younger years, we simply rely on core strength for good balance, but as we age factors such as reduced muscle-mass, poor vision or medications may have an impact on our ability to remain steady on our feet.
 Engaging in regular physical activity can have a significant influence on one’s balance; thus, older people who do not exercise are at a higher risk of being affected by falls that can significantly impact health and well-being.

-As part of the Concentric Rehabilitation Package at The Richardson, residents receive an initial (and ongoing) comprehensive assessment by on-site Physiotherapists and Occupational Therapists, small group exercise physiotherapy sessions and pain management programs.
-Podiatry assessment and treatment is also provided by Concentric Rehabilitation.
+As part of our Rehabilitation and Wellness Packages, residents receive an initial (and ongoing) comprehensive assessment by on-site Physiotherapists and Occupational Therapists, small group exercise physiotherapy sessions and pain management programs.
+Podiatry assessment and treatment is also provided.
 In consultation with the resident and their family, goals are determined and shared with our clinical team to ensure a holistic care approach.

 Each resident is offered one of three packages encompassing a combination of one-on-one and small group (3-4 residents) physiotherapy sessions to either 1. improve falls and balance, 2. increase strength and mobility or 3. advance functionality.
 You can read more about each package here.

-Whether residents are post-surgery, post-fall, or wish to maintain or improve function, the Concentric team work with each resident, tracking improvements to obtain best possible outcomes.
+Whether residents are post-surgery, post-fall, or wish to maintain or improve function, our team work with each resident, tracking improvements to obtain best possible outcomes.

-Since launching this program at The Richardson in West Perth, we have seen noticeable improvements in our residents’ wellbeing.
+Since launching this program, we have seen noticeable improvements in our residents’ wellbeing.
 One particular resident who was experiencing regular, detrimental falls prior to entering The Richardson has only had one minor fall since participating in the falls and balance package.

 Improving core strength and muscle tone is essential to maintaining good balance.
 Experts recommend partaking in Pilates to develop a strong core.